 Boot Record errors are a major cause of Windows not starting, but fortunately they can be easily fixed using some Command prompt commands.
 You can refer to this guide to solve Boot Record errors.

-2. Otherwise you can try pressing the F8 key repeatedly while Windows tries to start and see if it loads the Boot options.
+2. You can also try pressing the F8 key repeatedly while Windows tries to start and see if it loads the Boot options.
 Most probably this will not work in Windows 8/10, as the boot time is too fast, but on slower machines it may still work.

 Once you are in Safe mode, you can follow the guide here to troubleshoot your Windows problem.
 Listed here are possible things you can do in Safe Mode to solve Windows problems (including the Window won’t boot problem).

-If for some reason nothing helps you, and you are sure that you will have to do a clean Windows 10 install and lose all the data in the process, then there is still hope to at least save your data.
-You can create a Windows 10 installation disc and use that to access Windows 10 along with your data.
-Just move all your important data to any external storage, and then do a clean Windows 10 install.
+If for some reason nothing helps you, and you are sure that you will have to do a clean Windows 10 install and lose all the data in the process, there is still hope to save at least some of your data.

 Are You Inside Now?